-Special sky events coming up in late July and early August 2014:
+Special sky events coming up in November 2014:

-Mars visible from evening dusk until late evening.
-Although we passed between Mars and the sun in April 2014, and although the planet is not getting dimmer as it lags behind us in its larger and slower orbit, Mars appears respectably bright throughout August, 2014.
+Mars visible from evening dusk until mid-evening.
+Although the red planet Mars is getting dimmer as it lags behind us in its larger and slower orbit, Mars nonetheless remains moderately bright throughout November 2014.
 This ruddy world still shines as brilliantly as as 1st-magnitude star.
 Mars starts the month and ends the month in the constellation Sagittarius, and then enters the constellation Capricornus by early December 2014.

-Binoculars won’t reveal Saturn’s gorgeous rings, but a small telescope will.
-This month, Saturn is highest for the night at nightfall and should be a fine telescopic object at early evening.
-Saturn’s rings are inclined at about 21o from edge-on in August 2014, showing us their north face.
+Binoculars don’t reveal Saturn’s gorgeous rings.
+For that, you need a small telescope.
+Early December will probably present your first opportunity to view Saturn in the morning sky, which might become a decent telescopic object by late December.
+Saturn’s rings are inclined at about 23o from edge-on in November 2014, exhibitng their northern face.
 Several years from now, in October 2017, the rings will open most widely, displaying a maximum inclination of 27o.
 As with so much in space (and on Earth), the appearance of Saturn’s rings from Earth is cyclical.
 In the year 2025, the rings will appear edge-on as seen from Earth.
 After that, we’ll begin to see the south side of Saturn’s rings, to increase to a maximum inclination of 27o by May 2032.

 What do we mean by visible planet?
 By visible planet, we mean any solar system planet that is easily visible without an optical aid and that has been watched by our ancestors since time immemorial.
 In their outward order from the sun, the five visible planets are Mercury, Venus, Mars, Jupiter and Saturn.
 These planets are visible in our sky because their disks reflect sunlight, and these relatively nearby worlds tend to shine with a steadier light than the distant, twinkling stars.
 They tend to be bright!
 You can spot them, and come to know them as faithful friends, if you try.